 Going by all the information I’ve just laid out, it simply isn’t the best material you could use to soundproof your home.
 And even if you decide to use it, you shouldn’t leave it exposed — that is, if you don’t want it to catch fire.

-Ultimately, while styrofoam may be able to dampen the jostling your Amazon package has to withstand, it probably can’t dampen the sound of your enthusiastic jam session.
-So if I were you, I’d start looking into other materials.
-And if you’d like to learn whether other commonplace substances would be good soundproofing materials, you could read this article about the acoustic properties of wood.
+Ultimately, while styrofoam may be able to dampen the jostling your Amazon package has to withstand, it can’t dampen the sound of your enthusiastic jam session.
+So if I were you, I’d start looking into other methods.